datacoves/docs/docs/first-steps/configure-account.md

 ### dbt

-What version of dbt are you using? (**email us at ngomez3@datacoves.com and mayra@datacoves.com answer so we are ready for the call**)
+What version of dbt are you using? (**email us at ngomez3@datacoves.com and mayra@datacoves.com the answer so we are ready for the call**)

 ### Data Warehouse